How to tell if you're dehydrated

 Full dehydration is a severe condition.
 The human body immediately stops sweating, stops urinating, and attempts to conserve as much water as it can.

-As a result, it causes the blood to thicken, increased blood pressure and chances of cardiac arrest, and cognitive impairment.
+As a result, it causes the blood to thicken, increases blood pressure and chances of cardiac arrest and cognitive impairment.

 Ideal Water Intake Levels